 Individual Unemployability (IU) is a part of VA's disability compensation program that allows the VA to pay certain veterans disability compensation at the 100% rate, even though VA has not rated their service-connected disabilities at the total level.
 See our Disability Compensation page for the current monthly payment amounts.

-How Do You Qualify For The Individual Unemployability Benefit?
+How To Qualify For The Individual Unemployability Benefit

 To be eligible for the IU benefit you must be unable to maintain substantially gainful employment as a result of service-connected disabilities (marginal employment, such as odd jobs, is not considered substantial gainful employment for VA purposes), and: